CSCI305/csci305-java-lab/README.md

 We must be able to run your program from the command line with no arguments.

-Team members will submit identical code, but each student must submit individually.
-Submit your files to the Java Program 2 dropbox folder on BrightSpace.
+Submit your files to the Java Lab dropbox folder on BrightSpace.
 Submit your files before the due date as late submissions will not be accepted.

 # Grading
 Total Assignment Points: 90, Total Grade Points: 7.5